BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers

 2. Marchantia Sporophyte

-The foot is bulbous structure towards the base of archeogonium, it help in absorption and anchoring.
-The seta is short, thick stalk connecting foot and capsule.
-The capsule is a spherical structure at the distal end of sporogonium.
-It has sterile jacket layer of cell.
-Inside the wall there are spores and elaters.
-The elaters are long, narrow, spindle shaped cells pointed at each end, and with two spiral thickening on their walls.
+Inside the wall, there are spores and elaters.
+The elaters are long, narrow, spindle-shaped cells pointed at each end, and with two spiral thickening on their walls.
 These elaters are hygroscopic in nature.
-The exine being thick and warty.
-Inside the walls of spore there is a haploid nucleus one cytoplasm along with some chloroplast.
+The exine is thick and warty.
+Inside the walls of the spore, there is a haploid nucleus and one cytoplasm along with some chloroplast.
+(Botany Sporophyte in Bryophytes Sample Question Answer Papers)

-The capsule of Marchantia has specialized both as spore producing and spore distributing body.
-It illustrates a further step in progressive sterilization of sporogenous tissue.
+The capsule of Marchantia has specialized both as a spore-producing and spore-distributing body.
+It illustrates a further step in the progressive sterilization of sporogenous tissue.

 3. Pellia sporophyte

-In Pellia, the archesporium formed from entire endothecium.
+In Pellia, the archesporium formed from the entire endothecium.
 The sporogenous cells in the centre form elaterophore and rest spore mother cells.
-Archesporium remain surrounded by two or more layers of jacket.
+Archesporium remains surrounded by two or more layers of the jacket.

-Thus, a fully mature capsule consists of foot, seta and capsule.
+Thus, a fully mature capsule consists of a foot, seta, and capsule.
 The capsule is spherical in outline.
-Inside capsule there are present spores elaters and elaterophore.
-When capsule is fully mature, seta suddenly elongate and capsule comes out in air.
+Inside the capsule, there are present spores elaters, and elaterophore.
+When the capsule is fully mature, the seta suddenly elongates and the capsule comes out in the air.

-A maturity the wall of capsule splits longitudinally but into four valves only.
-The elaters and elaterophore help in dispersal of spores.
+A maturity the wall of the capsule splits longitudinally but into four valves only.
+The elaters and elaterophore help in the dispersal of spores.

 4. Anthoceros sporophytes

 This illustrates a further step of progressive sterilization of potentially fertile tissue.
-In this case the entire endothecium remain sterile and forms a central region the columella.
+In this case, the entire endothecium remains sterile and forms a central region of the columella.
+(BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers)

 The archesporium in Anthoceros develops from amphithecium instead of endothecium.
 The endothecium forms the central sterile columella.
 The archesporium is superficial in position and over arches the apex of columella.
 The sporogenous cells from the spore mother cells and Pseudoelaters.
 The spore mother cells as a result of reduction division form spores.